paultopia/gobbledygook/content/pages/syllabus.md

 - Explore the different data visualizations available with [From Data to Viz](https://www.data-to-viz.com/)

-- (video and exercises) DataCamp [Intermediate Python for Data Science chapter 2 (dictionaries and pandas)](https://www.datacamp.com/courses/intermediate-python-for-data-science)
+- (video and exercises) DataCamp [Intermediate Python for Data Science chapter 2 (dictionaries and pandas)](https://www.datacamp.com/courses/intermediate-python-for-data-science)  (UPDATE: no longer recommended, for reasons noted above; will be replaced before next semester.)

 **[Week 5 recap is here.]({filename}../Lessons/week5recap.md)**